-Editor’s Note: We’re pleased to introduce this post by LeadPages engineer Emi Lyman.
-As a member of our Inclusion and Diversity team, Emi has presented on women in tech and worked behind the scenes to build a diverse company culture at LeadPages.
-Today, she’s sending a special message to women who code.
+Editor’s Note: We’re pleased to introduce this guest post by the Leadpages Diversity and Inclusion Group.
+Here’s an inside look at efforts to build a diverse company culture at Leadpages and a message to women who code.

 Dear Women Who Code,

 Whoa, you code?
 That’s awesome.
 Nice work for sticking with it, for believing in your ability, and for getting this far.

 I hope that your path through the tech industry has been smooth and full of delight in learning new technologies.
 I hope that it has been full of teams that function well and leadership that celebrates differences.